-- Skirts, skorts, and jumpers may be no shorter than 3" above the knee. - Skirts must have built in shorts, or the student must wear compression shorts underneath. - Jumpers must have school logo monogrammed on them.
-Girls may wear the polo style shirt or the Peter Pan collared shirt under jumper. - All girls must wear bloomers or shorts under their skirt, skorts, and jumpers. - Leggings may be worn under skirts but must come down to the ankle. - Leggings must be navy, black, or white ONLY. - No pants, warmups, or sweatpants may be worn under or over skirts, skorts, shorts, or jumpers.
+- Skirts, skorts, and jumpers must not be shorter than 2 inches above the knee. - Skirts must have built in shorts, or the student must wear compression shorts underneath. - Jumpers must have school logo monogrammed on them.
+Girls may wear the polo style shirt or the

+Peter Pan collared shirt under jumper.

+- All girls must wear bloomers or shorts under their skirt, skorts, and jumpers. - Leggings may be worn under skirts but must come down to the ankle. - Leggings must be navy, black, or white ONLY. - No pants, warmups, or sweatpants may be worn under or over skirts, skorts, shorts, or jumpers.